yagomouro/yagomouro/README.md

 <!-- ****************** A little bit more of me ****************** -->
 <h3>A little bit more of me...<h3>
-<p>👨🏻‍💻 I'm graduated in an IT technician course in
+<p>- I'm graduated in an IT technician course in
 <a href="http://etecaf.com.br ">Etec Aristoteles Ferreira</a>
 </p>
-<p>💖 I'm passionate about understanding Design and Frontend development</p>
+<p>- I'm passionate about understanding Design and Frontend development</p>
-<p>📖 Even though I'm not an expert, I like to share my knowledge with other people</p>
+<p>- Even though I'm not an expert, I like to share my knowledge with other people</p>
 <br>

 <h3>🛠 My skills</h3>